 Students may add courses on Banner Web/My Info up to the end of the fifth day of fall and spring semesters.
-After the fifth day faculty must approve any add requests.
+After the fifth day faculty must approve any add requests if the course has started.

 Students may drop one or more courses on Banner Web/My Info with no grade up to the end of the 15th day of fall and spring semesters.
+However, students may not drop all of their courses online, the student must contact Student Central to drop or withdraw from all courses for the term.
 Although no refund will be given, students may continue to drop one or more courses with faculty approval with a grade of "W" prior to the end of the published deadline.
 See the tuition and fees section of the catalog for further information.